codemonkeyhealth/workday/README.md

 With your elbow bent at 90° place the palm of your left hand against the door frame (or edge of wall).
 Turn body away from your hand on the frame/wall until a stretch is felt.
 Hold for 3 to 5 seconds.
 Repeat on other side.
 Now, slide your right arm up the wall (with your palm facing out) and lean toward the wall/doorway.
 Repeat with other side.

-See slide deck for complete ShoulderSwagger routine.
+A complete Shoulder Swagger routine is available on [CodeMonkeyHealth.com](http://codemonkeyhealth.com "Code Monkey Health").

-#### BackGuard ####
+#### Back Guard ####

 Whether you call it hacker back or programmers back more than likely you've experience the sudden sharp pain which can bring even the most elite to their knees in a matter of seconds.
-Thankfully a BackGuard routine can eliminate this chronic misfire.
+Thankfully a Back Guard routine can eliminate this chronic misfire.

 A good workplace routines begins seated at in your chair with your feet flat on the floor and knees spread apart.
 Bend forward to floor.
 A comfortable stretch should be felt in lower back.
 Hold for 3 to 15 seconds.
 Sit back up on the front edge of your chair, place your right leg back under chair, bend slightly forward at hip and slowly lower to half-kneeling position. **Keep your stomach tight.**  Repeat with other leg.